 Greg Barsten, DC, MS, RH (AHG)

 Purification systems vary in cost and quality.
 Be sure to buy a unit with at least two stages of filtration such as carbon/charcoal and KDF.
 A multi-stage reverse osmosis (RO) is poosibly the best, like the Premier® system by Watts® or the RO system by Aquasana®.
 These can be under the counter or countertop models.
 The super easy-to-install Waterdrop filters are also a great choice!
 Aquasana also makes a good whole house system.
 Remember, the more filters and filter media options, the better.
 At this time, the best countertop RO model is made by AquaTru®.
 These, like most good RO systems, remove fluoride, solvents, hexavalent chromium, etc which most systems don't.
-The two best gravity-fed countertop systems at this time are made by Big Berkey® and Alexapure®.
+A few of the best gravity-fed countertop systems at this time are made by Big Berkey®, Waterdrop, and Alexapure®.
 I also recommend a shower filter with at least two stages of filter media on every shower.
+A great example is made by Aqua Earth.
 Alkaline water units are a waste of money, and more marketing than science.
 Distilled water is out.
 It’s electrically dead, acidic water.
 Whatever systems you consider, do your own research and find what fits your budget.
 Consider cost, efficiency, size, maintenance, and a complete list of contaminants that are filtered.

 Bottled water for traveling is convenience but expensive and bad for the environment.
 Consider: Volvic, Essentia, Evian, Fiji, and Acqua Panna (in glass).
 Look for hard, transparent-type plastic if glass is unavailable (numbers 1 or 2 in the triangle under the bottle).
 Plastics contain toxins which are carcinogenic, hormone-like imposters.
 Consider using an insulated glass or metal thermos and fill wit your own filtered water!